Paris Musketeers

-The Paris Musketeers are an American football team in Paris, France, that plays in the European League of Football (ELF) in the West Division.
+The Paris Musketeers are an American football team in Paris, France, that plays in the European Football Alliance (EFA).
+From 2023 to 2025 they played in the European League of Football (ELF).

 History

+European League of Football (2022-2025)

 The Paris franchise was announced on 23 September 2022 via a press statement, together with the Prague Lions for the 2023 European League of Football expansion.
 The team is owned and operated by the capital group named Les Mousquetaires de Paris and is based in Rosny-sous-Bois, east of Paris.
 The team name Saints, logo and colors of the franchise were unveiled on 23 January 2023.
 At that point they were temporarily known as the Paris Football Team.
 On 27 February 2023, the organization announced, that the official name would be the Musketeers.

 The first head coach of the franchise was former Vanderbilt Commodores' defensive secondary coach Marc Mattioli.

 On 20 November 2022, a recruitment camp was held with around 240 French and international players in attendance.
 French nationals Mamadou Sy and Mamadou Doumbouya, were selected for the team, with both having their origins from the national league champion La Courneuve Flash.
 Further building blocks of the roster consists of the first ever franchise quarterback Zach Edwards, coming from the Barcelona Dragons.

 On 7 September 2024, the team made its first post-season appearance which resulted in a loss against the Vienna Vikings.
 Mattoli left the team to become the defensive coordinator for Kennesaw State, an American college football team following the 2024 season.
 Former NFL head coach, Jack Del Rio, was hired on 17 January 2025, as the next head coach of the team.

+European Football Alliance (2026-present)

+Following the 2025 ELF season, the eleven member franchises of the European Football Alliance confirmed that they would leaving the European League of Football to start a new competition in 2026, with the Paris Musketeers among the teams confirmed for the new league.
+The Musketeers would compete in the first-ever game in EFA history, defeating the Frankfurt Galaxy 21-20.
+Paris would qualify for the BIG4 playoffs despite a 4-6 record, losing in the semifinals to the Munich Ravens 52-33.